There’s a new trend in training and learning that has the potential to be very big — because it’s so very small.

-It’s estimated that by 2025, millennials will make up that 75% of the workforce.
-The average attention span of the millennial generation is roughly 90 seconds.
-It’s clear that training, classes, and education will need microlearning more than ever.
+The average attention span of a millennial is roughly 90 seconds.
+It’s clear that employee training, student education, and even customer service learning tools need microlearning videos now more than ever.

 What is microlearning?